ktargan/project-cycleGAN/README.md

 # CycleGAN Reimplementation in Tensorflow

 This is a reimplementation of the cycle-consistent generative adversarial network (CycleGAN) by Zhu et al., 2017 (see References).
-The project has been adopted as part of a university course assignment and is completed by a paper summarising objectives and results of ablations studies.
+The project has been adopted as part of a university course assignment and is completed by a paper summarising objectives and results of ablations studies (see project_report).

 ## Table of contents
 * [Technical details](#technical-details)